Dr. Norah P. Shultz

 I have long been devoted to

 companion animals and am a member of the American Sociological Association’s section on Animals & Society.
 For the past 20 years I have been primarily interested in supporting the rescue of domestic rabbits.
-Currently I am supporter of Wee Companions in San Diego and have just recently signed up to foster for San Diego House Rabbit Society.
+Currently I am supporter of Wee Companions in San Diego and and foster house rabbits for San Diego House Rabbit Society.

 I also participate in races to raise money for Parkinson’s Research